Course Syllabus

 MW 1:10-2:30P on Zoom.
 Simply click on the link on Canvas menu.
 We are not going to use the Tuesday evening lab section between 6:10p-9p.
 All lectures are recorded and can be accessed through under Canvas' Zoom menu.

-Find our class signup link at: https://join.slack.com/t/eec206/shared_invite/zt-160b79t9y-JxaBqzl1D0SLEJFMmaepOw (expired 4/25/2022)
+Find our class signup link at: https://join.slack.com/t/eec206/shared_invite/zt-160b79t9y-JxaBqzl1D0SLEJFMmaepOw Links to an external site. (expired 4/25/2022)

 Instructor: